Extension OAuth 2.0

 }

-Step 9-10: API requests
+Step 9-10: API Requests

 Once you've obtained an API access-token, you can send authenticated requests to Fynd Commerce to get the seller's data.
 All the requests should have a valid access-token in header with the following format: